8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 Fixing A Frozen Ice Maker

-Ice makers can freeze for a few reasons.
+A frozen ice maker can happen for many reasons.
 It can be hard to tell which is affecting your ice maker – especially when everything’s covered in ice.

-I’ve arranged these fixes from the easiest to the most complex.
-Following the tips one by one should give you the path of least resistance to figuring out (and fixing) the problem.
+I’ve arranged the fixes below from the easiest to the most complex.
+Following the tips one by one should give you the path of least resistance to figuring out (and fixing) the issue.

-Before doing any repairs, make sure to unplug your refrigerator / ice maker entirely unless specified otherwise.
+Before doing any repairs, I recommend you unplug your refrigerator/ice maker entirely unless specified otherwise.
+Let’s get started.

 Ice Tray Freezing Up

-Sometimes the ice tray itself can ‘overflow’ and freeze up, causing the unloading/ejecting of the ice to stop, and causing an ice blockage.
+Sometimes, when your ice maker’s frozen, the ice tray inside it can ‘overflow’ and freeze up, causing the unloading/ejecting of the ice to stop, resulting in an ice blockage.

 Fixing A Frozen Ice Tray

-If you can’t pull the tray out, use a hair dryer to thaw out the ice tray.
-You’ll have to move quickly to avoid thawing everything in the freezer and fridge.
+I find that if you can’t pull the tray out, using a hair dryer to thaw out the ice tray also works.
+You’ll have to move quickly to avoid thawing everything in the freezer and fridge, though.

 Water Filter Problem